-Throughout the three-day workshop, we will have the privilege of hearing from thought leaders who will push our thinking further in asset-based development, neighbourhood work, and deepening community.
+Throughout the three-day event, we will have the privilege of hearing from thought leaders who will push our thinking further in Asset-Based Community Development, neighbourhood work, and deepening community.

 Co-Director, Asset-Based Community Development Institute